maelstrom-software/maelstrom/doc/book/src/introduction.md

   linearly increase test throughput.
 * It's fast.
 In most cases, Maelstrom is faster than `cargo test`, even without using clustering.
 * It's clean.
-Maelstrom has a from-scratch, rootless container implementation (not relying on Docker or RunC), optimized to be low-overhead and start quickly.
+Maelstrom has built a rootless container implementation (not relying on Docker or RunC) from scratch, in Rust, optimized to be low-overhead and start quickly.
-* It's Rusty.
-The whole project is written in Rust.

-We started with a Rust test runner, but Maelstrom's underlying job execution system is general-purpose.
-We will add support for other languages' test frameworks in the near future.
-We have also provided tools for adventurous users to run arbitrary jobs, either using a command-line tool or a gRPC-based SDK.
+While our main focus thus far has been on running tests, Maelstrom's underlying job execution system is general-purpose.
+We provide a general-purpose command line utility to run arbitrary commands, as well a gRPC-based API and Rust bindings for programmatic access and control.

 The project is currently Linux-only (x86 and ARM), as it relies on namespaces to implement containers.